Bruna Tomaselli

 Bruna Alberti Tomaselli (born 18 September 1997 in Caibi) is a Brazilian female racing driver.
-She currently competes in the W Series.
+She formerly competed in the W Series and has also raced in Stock Car Brasil.

 Biography

 Tomaselli began her professional career in Fórmula Junior Brasil, a category comparable to Formula Ford in other countries.
 Following two seasons there, she would move up to Fórmula 4 Sudamericana, run to Formula Renault 1.6 regulations – where she finished fourth in her second season.

-She moved to the United States in 2017, joining the Road to Indy through the U.S. F2000 National Championship.
+Tomaselli moved to the United States in 2017, joining the Road to Indy through the U.S. F2000 National Championship.
 She undertook a part-time campaign initially, and signed with Team Pelfrey for a full-time campaign in 2018 – finishing 16th in the standings.
 Tomaselli remained in U.S. F2000 in 2019, moving to Pabst Racing Services – improving to 8th overall with a top-five finish at Mid-Ohio.

-The Brazilian driver attempted to qualify for the W Series, a Formula 3 championship for female drivers, in 2019 but failed to pass the evaluation day for potential recruits.
+Tomaselli attempted to qualify for the W Series, a Formula 3 championship for female drivers, in 2019 but failed to pass the evaluation day for potential recruits.
 She attempted to join the championship again for 2020, and would successfully join the 20-driver field.
 Following the cancellation of the 2020 season, Tomaselli competed in the 2021 W Series driving for Veloce Racing, alongside eventual champion Jamie Chadwick.
-She managed two top-ten finishes in eight rounds, with 12 points overall, finishing 15th on the Driver's Championship.
+She managed two top-ten finishes in eight rounds, with 12 points overall, finishing 15th in the Drivers' Championship.
+She was retained for the 2022 season, which she began with another top-five finish in the first race in Miami; afterwards she could only manage one point in the remaining six races and finished 12th in the championship after it was curtailed due to financial problems.

+Tomaselli returned to Brazil in 2023, competing in second-tier domestic stock cars.
+She finished 8th overall in her début season with three top-five finishes.
+She remained in the championship for 2024, scoring a podium at Cascavel before being parachuted into the top-flight for the final round after Marcos Gomes suffered a medical episode.